Flipkart/fk-ios-chat-heads/README.md

 ```

-Refer FCChatHeadsController.h for various available options and callbacks.
+Refer [FCChatHeadsController.h!](Pod/Classes/FCChatHeadsController.h) for more information on how to present or dismiss or hide chatheads.
+For information on callbacks refer FCChatHeadsControllerDatasource and FCChatHeadsControllerDelegate protocols in [FCChatHeadsController.h!](Pod/Classes/FCChatHeadsController.h)